-Testimony records deeper than just the UI so that objects such as change documents and number ranges are also recorded.
-These can then be checked at playback to ensure that these match providing a deeper level of testing.
+Testimony records activity deeper than just the UI so that objects such as change documents and number ranges are also observed and recorded.
+These objects are used to create relationships, or linkages, between scripts so that dependencies can be enforced and validated.
+These can then be checked at playback and during results analysis to ensure that these match, providing a deeper level of testing.